Are Breast Implants Safe in the UK? A Complete Guide to Risks, Types & Surgery

 Changes to the feeling of the breasts – most people will get some change in the sensation of their breasts after surgery.
 Usually, there is some numbness above the scar and oversensitivity of the nipples.
 This will usually fade over time but in some cases changes to sensation can be permanent.

 Breast implants push your natural breasts forward so do not make it any more difficult to self-examine your breasts for lumps.
-During a consultation with your surgeon, do ask them how to check your breasts for lumps once you have had the implants as some small modifications will need to be made.
-Breast implants do however interfere with mammography.
+During a consultation, your surgeon will explain how breast implants may affect breast screening and mammography.

 There are some risks associated with breast implant surgery.
 There are times when the procedure may not go as planned, or some patients can experience complications and problems after the surgery.
 Although there are risks, these do not occur for most patients.
 There is also a long list of benefits that breast implants can offer, which is why so many people choose this procedure: